-Foreign currency - Although the Company's functional currency is the United States dollar, a significant portion of the Company's net revenue is derived from its sales and operations outside the United States.
+Foreign currency -- Although the Company's functional currency is the United States dollar, a significant portion of the Company's net revenue is derived from its sales and operations outside the United States.
 In the future, the Company expects to continue to derive a significant portion of its net revenue and incur a significant portion of its operating costs outside the United States, and changes in exchange rates have had and may continue to have a significant, and potentially adverse effect on the Company's results of operations.
-For example, the Company estimates that the total adverse impact of foreign currency exchange rate changes from the six months ended June 30, 2000 reduced the reported revenue for the six months ended June 30, 2001 by approximately \$39 million.
-Due to the large percentage of the Company's results of operations.
+For example, the Company estimates that the total adverse impact of foreign currency exchange rate changes from the nine months ended September 30, 2000 reduced the reported revenue for the nine months ended September 30, 2001 by \$51 million.
+Due to the large percentage of the Company's revenues derived outside of the United States, continuing strengthening of the United States dollar would continue to have an adverse impact on the Company's results of operations.
 The operations of affiliates and subsidiaries in foreign countries have been funded with investments and other advances.
 Due to the long-term nature of such investments and advances, the Company accounts for any adjustments resulting from translation as a charge or credit to "accumulated other comprehensive loss" within the stockholders' equity section of the consolidated balance sheet.
 The Company historically has not engaged in hedging transactions to mitigate foreign exchange risk.

 Interest rates - We are currently not exposed to material future earnings or cash flow exposures from changes in interest rates on long-term debt obligations because a substantial majority of our long-term debt obligations are at fixed interest rates.
 However, we are exposed to interest rate risk as additional financing may be required due to the large operating losses and capital expenditures associated with establishing and expanding our networks and facilities.
 The interest rates that we will be able to obtain on additional financing, if any, will depend on market conditions at that time, and may differ from the rates we have secured on our current debt.
 We do not currently anticipate entering into interest rate swaps and/or similar instruments.
-The estimated fair value of the Company's 2000 Convertible Debentures, 1999, 1998 and 1997 Senior Notes (carrying value of \$697 million), based on quoted market prices, at June 30, 2001 was \$149 million.
+The estimated fair value of the Company's 2000 Convertible Debentures, 1999, 1998 and 1997 Senior Notes (carrying value of \$556 million), based on quoted market prices, at September 30, 2001 was \$94 million.